Sparen/Spn-ThreatViz/README.md

 Spn-ThreatViz is a data visualizer for the National Vulnerability Database's Data Feed.

+Note that this project is not meant for a production environment and is not meant to be used seriously; the only data actually stored is the 'current' file from May 21, 2018.
+In total there is over 500MB of JSON data, and this is beyond the amount of data I am willing to store in a git repo (and beyond the amount of money I'm willing to throw at AWS for storage for this particular application).

 ### Build Commands

 This project uses Maven and Java 1.8.
 If running locally, the application will launch on localhost:8080